 Lack of holistic visibility of all the resources

 Without a centralized tool, DevOps and SREs often don't know about all the resources, such as pods, Deployments, Statefulset, Services, Secrets, Configmaps, etc., deployed into a cluster.
-Ops teams often need a holistic understanding of resource consumption across multiple clusters to make decisions, and fetching information about all the Kubernetes objects across clusters and environments with the health can be time-taking.
+Ops teams often need a holistic understanding of resource consumption across multiple clusters to make decisions.
+Fetching information about all the Kubernetes objects across clusters and environments about their health and status can be time-taking.

 Dependent on experts